 Rare or ‘orphan’ diseases include nearly 8000 disorders and affect 1 in 12.
 For children with rare diseases, standard medical approaches often do not meet their needs, necessitating further research.
 However, research precedent often does not exist for rare diseases and never exists for uncharacterized diseases.
 Thus, the traditional research funding paradigm, which requires precedent and evidence of prior funding in an area of expertise, is unsuitable to fund research into rare or uncharacterized diseases.

 The Rare Disease Foundation has recognized this problem and identified a new model for improving care of patients with rare disorders.
 For patients with rare conditions, research IS care.
-To this end, the Rare Disease Foundation, in collaboration with our partners BCCHF and Global Genes, provides microgrants to expedite exploration of new ideas for understanding rare diseases and improving patient care.
+To this end, the Rare Disease Foundation, in collaboration with our partner BC Children’s Hospital Foundation (BCCHF), provides microgrants to expedite exploration of new ideas for understanding rare diseases and improving patient care.
 Click here to see summaries and videos about our funded projects.
-Awards of up to CAD$5000 will be available, one investigator may apply for multiple awards and awards are in effect for 1 year from project start date.
+Awards of up to CAD$5,000 are available, one investigator may apply for multiple awards and awards are in effect for 1 year from project start date.
 Please ask only for what you need as our funds are limited.
-Travel expenses to conferences, publication costs and investigator salaries will not be covered but technical services or salaries, reagents, etc. will be.
+Travel expenses to conferences, publication costs and investigator salaries will not be covered but technical services, salaries for personnel, reagents, etc. will be.
 No overhead is paid with a microgrant.
 Click here for details on allowable expenses.